gruntwork-io/cloud-nuke/README.md

 cloud-nuke aws --exclude-region ap-south-1 --exclude-region ap-south-2
 ```

+### Nuke a specific region

+You can use the `--region` flag to specify the region instead of the default behavior that will nuke the resources in all regions.

 ### Excluding Resources by Age

 You can use the `--older-than` flag to only nuke resources that were created before a certain period, the possible values are all valid values for [ParseDuration](https://golang.org/pkg/time/#ParseDuration) For example the following command nukes resources that are at least one day old: